api3dao/old-api3-docs/docs/airnode/v0.10/concepts/authorizers.md

 #### Filter All

-If the Airnode wants to give access selectively, it should use one or more authorizer contracts that implement filtering logic.
+If the Airnode wants to authorize selectively, it should use one or more authorizer contracts that implement filtering logic.
 In the example below, a request would be authorized on chain _2_ if _either_ of the two `requesterEndpointAuthorizers` contracts authorize the request.